hemsmalli5/test/README.md

          instead, to use "generes" features to figure out customers preference.
          In term of Generes Feartures, we use One - hot encoding method to covert text infomation to numerics information.

-5. SVC model overlapping and how to improve it?

 Presentation: